sesar002/chat-app/README.md

 # Chat App

+When you run the program, it generats random name and random color.

 ## Scaledrone Chat Service used

 Scaledrone provides features like realtime messaging, message history and user presence so you can focus on the business logic.